ptrandev/elucidate/README.md

 ### 1. Methods of Cracking Passwords
 Elucidate uses 4 methods to crack passwords:
   1. Dictionary of Common Passwords
     Elucidate will use the "password.txt" file to guess the password.
-It contains safe-for-work (and school)
+It contains safe-for-work (and school) from a book called      *Perfect Passwords: Selection, Protection, Authenication* by Mark Burnett
   2. Combination of Dictionary of Common Passwords